e-gov/TARA-Test/README.md

 ## Prerequisites

+* Java 21 JDK
-1. SUT (TARA) must be deployed in the cluster.
+* SUT (TARA) must be deployed in the cluster.
 The deployment can be done in two different setups:

-a) General - deployment of TARA service as Estonian domestic authentication service.
+  * General - deployment of TARA service as Estonian domestic authentication service.

-b) idp - deployment of TARA service as identity provider for eIDAS Proxy service.
+  * idp - deployment of TARA service as identity provider for eIDAS Proxy service.

-The configuration changes made in these setups may result test failures if the tests are not kept in sync.
+* The configuration changes made in these setups may result test failures if the tests are not kept in sync.

-2. Fetch the tests:
+* Fetch the tests:
 `git clone https://github.com/e-gov/TARA-Test`

 ## Configuring the test